GTM reviews and sprints for shipped products

 You built the product.
 Now make the market understand it.

-We help technical founders choose the first buyer, sharpen the offer, clean up the page, and run a practical sales test before more weeks disappear into features, launches, or cold outreach that does not land.
+GTM Debug Sprint gives technical founders an independent read on the first buyer, offer, page, and next market test—before more weeks disappear into features or outreach that does not land.

 • Live product required